 How Powersystems helped:

-Powersystems involvement started with soil resistivity readings being taken at all of the 76 turbine base locations, long before the construction got underway.
+Powersystems involvement started with soil resistivity readings being taken at all of the 76-wind turbine base locations, long before the construction had gotten underway.
 From this data, the earthing studies were produced and the installation designs formalised.

 - 27 sub-stations

 - 3 Met Masts, earthing (including necessary studies) on the completed site